 And the thing that set Laura apart from all the other giants marketing this program?

 OUTSTANDING email copywriting.
 (The most important skill of any marketer, in case you haven’t heard.)

 Through the power of her copy (I challenge you to take your eyes off it), she demonstrated what was, for me, the ultimate trifecta.
-Laura created a personal connection between herself, me and the program about to bind us together in holy matrimony.
+Laura created a personal connection between herself, me and the program.

 Here’s how she did it.

 The 3 Things You MUST Include in Your Email Nurture Series

 1. A personal connection to what you’re selling.

 Is the facilitator someone you’ve done business with before?
 Have you or someone on your team taken this program?
 (Your credibility will soar if the answer is yes.)